 - 1.1 A team must consist of two or three law students attending the same ABA-approved law school.
 For the purposes of these rules, a law student enrolled during the semester or quarter of the Championship is eligible to participate.
-Only students who are candidates for a Juris Doctor degree may compete. - 1.2 A team may designate one team member as the brief writer. - 1.3 Each team entering the competition must submit a registration form and the entry fee to the University of Houston Law Center by October 30th, 2010.
-If a school does not submit the registration form and entry fee by the deadline, the school may, at the discretion of the Championship Director, forfeit its right to participate in the tournament. - 1.4 Team members may not be substituted, except for good cause, such as death, severe illness, or other uncontrollable circumstance.
+Only students who are candidates for a Juris Doctor degree may compete. - 1.2 A team may designate one team member as the brief writer. - 1.3 Each team entering the competition must fill out a team information form (which serves as the registration form) and submit the entry fee to the University of Houston Law Center by October 8, 2012.
+The Team Information Form and entry fee information will be sent out to participating schools once the competition field is set.
+Each participating school must select all team members and submit the completed Team Entry Form, along with the entry fee, by the October 8 deadline.
+The Championship Director has the discretion to withhold delivery of the problem until the completed Team Registration Form has been submitted and the entry fee has been paid. - 1.4 Team members may not be substituted, except for good cause, such as death, severe illness, or other uncontrollable circumstance.
 After the brief-filing deadline, a team must obtain the Championship Director's written approval to substitute a team member.
-No substitutions are allowed once the tournament begins. - 1.5 Participating schools will receive a randomly assigned a number designation.
+No substitutions are allowed once the tournament begins. - 1.5 Participating schools will receive a randomly assigned team number designation.
 This number will be the sole method of identifying the team throughout the tournament.
 Participants may not directly or indirectly divulge their law schools' identity to the judges until after the scores have been calculated and the results have been announced.